 Perspective | The Oscars always get it wrong.
-Here are the real best pictures of the past 44 years.
+Here are the real best pictures of the past 46 years.

 Best Picture winner: The Shape of Water

-The actual best picture?. . .
+The actual best picture?
+A split decision!

-Dan Zak: This was a good year for movies, but “Dunkirk,” Christopher Nolan’s ninth major feature is a stunner, unfairly consigned to the “war movie” heap despite being a fleet reinvention of the genre.
+Dan Zak: This was a good year for movies, but “Dunkirk,” Christopher Nolan’s ninth major feature, is a stunner, unfairly consigned to the “war movie” heap despite being a fleet reinvention of the genre.
 This is pure filmmaking: a technical masterpiece that invisibly raises the emotional stakes, so that the final 10 minutes surge with emotion and adrenaline that is both surprising and earned.

 Amy Argetsinger: Well, clearly “Get Out” should have won.
 It gets better with every viewing.
-Will anyone ever watch Shape of Water a second time?
+Will anyone ever watch “The Shape of Water” a second time?

 2018